ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 * v032b - <not released yet>
  - ADD: GDB support
  - ADD: Command-line option /R
+ - CHG: Read/write breakpoint logs display a virtual address instead of a physical address
  - FIX: 'j' (over a non-branch instruction) and 'rs pc' debugger commands incorrectly skipped the target instruction
  - FIX: no more 'bad read word' on auto power down, but still hangs